openedx/openedx-events/docs/how-tos/create-a-new-event.rst

         }
     )

+- The event definition should be documented using in-line documentation with at lest ``event_type``, ``event_name``, ``event_description`` and ``event_data``.
+This will help consumers understand the event and react to it.
+See :doc:`../reference/in-line-code-annotations-for-an-event` for more information.
+- The :term:`Event Type` should be unique and follow the naming convention for event types specified in the :doc:`../decisions/0002-events-naming-and-versioning` ADR.
+This is used by consumers to identify the event.
+- The ``event_name`` should be a constant that is used to identify the event in the code.
+- The ``event_description`` should describe what the event is about and why it is triggered.
+- The ``event_data`` should be the payload class that is used to define the data that is included in the event.
+- The event should be an instance of the ``OpenEdxPublicSignal`` class to ensure that the event is consistent with the Open edX event framework.
-Consumers will be able to access the event payload in their receivers to react to the event.
-The ``event_type`` is mainly used to identify the event.
+- Receivers should be able to access the event payload in their receivers to react to the event.

 ..
 TODO: add reference to how to add event bus support to the event's payload